Italy funds present new Fondiaria offer

-MILAN (Reuters) - Italian private equity funds Sator and Palladio Finanziaria said on Wednesday they had presented an offer to Fondiaria-SAI FOSA.MI to launch a capital increase at the troubled insurer of no less than 800 million euros ($1 billion).
+MILAN, May 9 (Reuters) - Italian private equity funds Sator and Palladio Finanziaria said on Wednesday they had presented an offer to Fondiaria-SAI to launch a capital increase at the troubled insurer of no less than 800 million euros ($1 billion).

-The offer is conditional on market regulator Consob waiving the need for a public tender bid on Fondiaria-SAI and its unit Milano Assicurazioni ADMI.MI, the funds said.
+The offer is conditional on market regulator Consob waiving the need for a public tender bid on Fondiaria-SAI and its unit Milano Assicurazioni, the funds said.

-The offer is a rival bid to a complex deal brokered by Mediobanca (MDBI.MI) which would see insurer Unipol (UNPI.MI) saving the loss-making Fondiaria in a four-way merger involving three capital increases.
+The offer is a rival bid to a complex deal brokered by Mediobanca which would see insurer Unipol saving the loss-making Fondiaria in a four-way merger involving three capital increases.

 In a statement on Wednesday Sator and Palladio said the capital increase would consist of a 300-400 million euro cash call reserved for the funds with the rest being offered to all Fondiaria shareholders.